The responses can determine your student’s next steps.

 Acceptances mean your teen’s going to college—somewhere As we told our kids when they applied, you only need to be accepted to one school.

 Look where the rejections are coming from.
 Colleges nearby or far away?
 Reach schools or safety schools?
-Large or smaller?
+Larger or smaller?
 If you see a pattern, use that to determine what type of schools your student should apply to in this next round.

 Ask for assistance from your senior’s guidance counselor who can offer suggestions on colleges that better fit your student’s academic profile.